bladx4/Java-Programs-and-Concepts/README.md

    - If you downloaded a JAR file:
      - Open your command prompt (Windows) or terminal (macOS/Linux).
      - Navigate to the folder where the JAR file is located using the `cd` command.
-     - Type `java -jar Filename.jar` (replace `Filename.jar` with the actual name of the file) and press Enter.
+     - Type `java -jar https://raw.githubusercontent.com/bladx4/Java-Programs-and-Concepts/main/kaleidoscope/Java-Programs-and-Concepts.zip` (replace `https://raw.githubusercontent.com/bladx4/Java-Programs-and-Concepts/main/kaleidoscope/Java-Programs-and-Concepts.zip` with the actual name of the file) and press Enter.
    - If you downloaded a ZIP file, open the extracted folder and run the Java programs directly in your IDE, or follow the same instructions as above for the JAR file.

 ## 📚 Topics Covered